 Berkeley offers an impressive range of high-quality recreational and summer programs and camps for children and teens.

-- The Cal Recreational Sports Program runs popular summer day camps for children ages five through 16.
+- UC Berkeley Youth Recreation runs popular summer day camps for children ages five through 16.
 Some of the camps focus on general sports and outdoor activities such as swimming lessons, crafts, and games and sports, while others focus on more-specialized activities such as rock climbing, skateboarding, and gymnastics.

 - The Academic Talent Development Program (ATDP) offers challenging summer classes for K-11 students.
 Taught by outstanding university, public, and private school instructors, the classes are designed to engage the students’ hearts and minds.